- Applications on your PC create their temporary files and cache in order to work properly.

 For more details you can read how we test, review, and rate at WindowsReport.

 That being said, profit from the most reliable memory cleaner software to erase the cache files and other files that take valuable storage.

 - Press Windows Key + R and enter

 - Navigate to the Temp folder.

 - Now select all files and delete them.

 These files are completely safe to remove since they are only cache files and they don’t usually contain any crucial information.

 Many applications hold their data in the following directory:

 For Universal apps, the directory is the following:

-These are usually configuration files, and if you want to delete app backup files, you should delete the files from this directory.
-Almost every app has its own directory, so it’s easy to find the desired files.
+These are usually configuration files; if you want to delete app backup files, you should delete the files from this directory.
+Almost every app has its own directory, so finding the desired files is easy.